ebeneliason/acetate/README.md

 ## What is Acetate?

 Acetate is a visual debugging utility for use with the [Playdate](https://play.date/) Simulator, specifically optimized for use with the `playdate.graphics.sprite` class (and subclasses).
+With Acetate, you can easily enter a visual debugging mode at any time, cycle through debug visualizations for each sprite, and optionally customize the visuals and information shown for each from directly within your sprite classes.

-It wraps the built-in functionality for debug drawing, adding:
+Acetate wraps the built-in functionality for debug drawing, and adds:

-1. The ability to do debug drawing from directly within your sprite classes
-2. Out-of-the-box visualizations for your sprites: bounding boxes, center points, rotation, etc.
+2. Out-of-the-box visualizations for common properties: bounding boxes, center points, collision rects, rotation, etc.
-3. Controls for cycling through your sprites one by one
+3. The ability to cycle through debug info for each sprite, one by one
-4. Rich debug strings displayed in a custom monospaced font
+4. Rich debug strings displayed in a bespoke monospaced font
+5. The ability to do custom debug drawing from directly within your sprite classes
-5. The option to pause your game while performing visual debugging
+6. An option to pause your game while performing visual debugging
-6. Keyboard shortcuts for toggling debug mode and various visualization options
+7. Customizable keyboard shortcuts for toggling debug mode and various visualization options
-7. Settings that let you decide how it looks and behaves
+8. Settings that let you decide how it looks and behaves

 ![Acetate debug visualizations](./screenshots/acetate_debug_layers.png?raw=true)